Key candidates eyeing Tunisian presidency - Journal du Cameroun

 Moussi, one of two female candidates eyeing the presidency, is a passionate opponent of Islamists and now heads the Free Destourian party, a group formed from remnants of Ben Ali’s RCD.

-Supporters describe her as brave woman of principles while her critics say her political views are divisive.
+Supporters describe her as brave woman of principle, while her critics say her political views are divisive.

 – Kais Saied, the ‘professor’ –

-Nicknamed “Robocop” because of his abrupt, staccato speech, Saied has scored well in recent opinion polls although pundits say they are unable to explain the rise of this newcomer to politics.
+Nicknamed “Robocop” because of his abrupt, staccato speech, Saied has scored well in recent opinion polls.

-Saied has no partisan support and has not organised any political meetings, rather he has gone door-to-door to meet voters to explain his policies, which are rather conservative.
+Saied has no partisan support and has not organised any political meetings.
+Rather he has gone door-to-door to meet voters to explain his largely conservative policies.